- Campus Life

 - The use of alcoholic beverages as a prize is prohibited.

-Group-Sponsored Social Functions
+Expectations for Group-Sponsored Social Functions

 Recognized groups may be held accountable for violations of the alcohol policy that occur during a group-sponsored event on campus.
 To ensure that such violations do not occur, a group will be held accountable if the group failed to take appropriate precautions.
 Appropriate precautions must include: